yw544/icebreakers-site-navigation-html-lab-abp-11-17/README.md

 ## Objectives

-1. Code an `h1` tag in `index.html`
-2. Make the inner text of the `h1` Hello, World!
+1. Turn plain text into a link by wrapping it in `<a>` tags.
+2. Create a fully-functional navigation header that links to the site's main pages.

 ## Instructions

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+You'll see the code that we wrote in a previous lab.
+In this lab, you're tasked with extending the plain text navigation header by adding hyperlinks to other pages.

+To pass the tests for this lab, you need to wrap three different pieces of text in `<a>` tags, turning them into links:
+  - `New Questions`
+  - `About`
+  - The `Icebreakers` inside the `h3` element

 You can run the tests with this lab via `learn`.
-Read the error messages in your tests, they contain hints!
+Make sure you save the file before running the test suite.
+Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing your work in the browser